 Booking was so easy, and arranging the tour went really smoothly.
 My host, Jantakarn (aka Mind) responded quickly to all my messages making things really easy.

 On the day of the tour, Mind met me at my hostel in Bangkok, and we headed out to see her city.
 As it was her first tour, she’d brought along a friend, which was really nice as we made a good group.
 Both girls were students at the university, and Mind is working as a local on Showaround until she starts her masters degree in September.

 We spent three hours touring Bangkok together, and it was such a fantastic experience.
-Mind and Tan took me to their local market, Wang Lang Market near the university, where we bought fruit smoothies and some yummy Thai sweets made from soy bean paste and sugar and painted to look like miniature fruits.
+Mind and Tan took me to their local market, Wang Lang Market near the university, which is one of the best places to go shopping in Bangkok!
+We bought fruit smoothies and some yummy Thai sweets made from soy bean paste and sugar and painted to look like miniature fruits.
 It was great having locals with me to buy everything, as I wasn’t overcharged – so this would be the perfect way to do some shopping or a foodie tour of the markets – plus I got to try some things that I wouldn’t normally have eaten.

 It was so interesting exploring temples with two Buddhists, as they gave me some insight into how ordinary, modern Thai people practice Buddhism.
 I loved their sense of fun when it came to their religion – especially when it comes to ringing the prayer bells (“the louder we ring the bells, the more famous we are”).
 The girls also took me to a few of the less visited temples, including Wat Mahathat Yuwaratrangsarit, Wat Suthat – which we visited during the daily prayer service – and the Devasathan, a temple of the Brahmin religion.